San Francisco Peninsula: Transit

 Caltrain is the primary passenger rail transit in the peninsula, serving much of the eastern urbanized areas of the peninsula between Mountain View (which also connects to VTA light rail) and San Francisco's 4th and King Street station.
 In addition, the peninsula has access to Bay Area Rapid Transit (BART) northward of Millbrae, connecting San Mateo County and San Francisco to the East Bay through a route over and under Daly City, Glen Park, San Francisco's Mission district, and through part of Market Street subway.

 Bus service is predominantly provided by SamTrans and the SFMTA's Muni buses, which primarily run in San Mateo and San Francisco counties respectively.
 In addition, southward of Palo Alto, the Santa Clara Valley Transportation Authority operates buses to other parts of Santa Clara County.
 Most of the peninsula's bus transit to the East Bay and North Bay flowing through San Francisco, as neither AC Transit nor Golden Gate Transit, the primary transit operators for the East and North Bay respectively, serve the peninsula south of San Francisco.

 Airports

 The peninsula's largest commercial airport is San Francisco International Airport, itself connected to US 101 and BART and accessible to Caltrain (via a BART connection at Milbrae station).

 San Jose International Airport, is the next largest airport in the region serving and might be a more viable option for the southern peninsula.
 The airport is connected to US 101 and there is a single connector bus, VTA Line 60, that links to Caltrain (at Santa Clara Transit Center) and to eastern lines of BART (Milpitas).

-Oakland International Airport, located in the East Bay, is the smallest of the three and is also accessible directly via BART.
+Oakland San Francisco International Airport, located in the East Bay, is the smallest of the three and is also accessible directly via BART.